Eugene Kontorovich

-Eugene Kontorovich (born 1975) is a legal scholar, specializing in constitutional and international law.
+Eugene Kontorovich ('יוג'ין קונטורוביץ; born 1975) is an Israeli legal scholar, specializing in constitutional and international law.
+He serves as director of the international law department at the Kohelet Policy Forum, and is a professor at George Mason Law School, as well as a Senior Researcher at the Heritage Foundation.

 Career

+In the United States

 Kontorovich studied law at the University of Chicago.
 He later clerked for Judge Richard Posner on the U.S. Court of Appeals.
-In 2011, he received a fellowship at the Institute for Advanced Study in Princeton, and was later awarded the Federalist Society's Bator Award, given annually to a young scholar under 40.
+In 2011, he received a fellowship at the Institute for Advanced Study in Princeton, and in 2012 was awarded the Federalist Society's Bator Award, given annually to a young scholar under 40.